Contact our corporate or local offices directly.

 For organizations that require their Altium design software installations to remain offline – isolated from the internet – the convenience and flexibility of on-demand software licensing can be provided by a localized Altium Private License Service, rather than from the internet-based Altium Licensing Service.

 The dedicated Private License Service (PLS), implemented on a PC connected to the company LAN/WAN, is set up by an administrator to acquire the company's Altium licenses and then serve these to Altium software installations as required.
-When initially acquired from Altium's web-based license service, the licenses are converted to Private Licenses for localized access.

 In a similar arrangement to using a license from the Altium License Service portal, a seat (instance) of a PLS-hosted Altium license can be 'leased' by the software when it is in use, and then 'revoked' (returned to the available pool of licenses) when no longer required.
 With the Altium PLS, licenses can also be served on a Roaming basis, where the license seat is leased to the target machine for a specified time – this allows the Altium design software host PC, say a laptop, to 'roam' freely while isolated from the network.